 The Trustees aim to make charitable grants broadly equivalent to the net incoming resources, excluding capital gains or losses on investment assets and after provision for known property commitments.
-While the remaining annual instalments payable over the 25 year period from 2006 for the purchase of the half share of the freehold property in Kensington, London W8 (referred to above) were fully paid during 2019, the policy on grants also reflects the charity's obligation to maintain, and where appropriate refurbish, its properties to a standard consistent with achievement of its principal objectives.
+The policy on grants also reflects the charity's obligation to maintain, and where appropriate refurbish, its properties to a standard consistent with achievement of its principal objectives.

-The charity invites applications for grants towards the cost of short term visits for research purposes to the United Kingdom, through its contacts with many universities worldwide.
+The charity invites applications for grants towards the cost of short-term visits for research purposes to the United Kingdom, through its contacts with many universities worldwide.
 The applications are reviewed to enable research students of proven calibre to extend the scope of their studies within the United Kingdom, where the circumstances are such that, without assistance provided by the charity, they would be unable to do so.
 The cash grants (awarded primarily to assist with incidental travel costs) are supplementary to the principal benefit provision for visitors being in the form of free residential accommodation together with, where appropriate, related support and advice.